The New Avengers (TV series): Overview

 In 1994, Joanna Lumley and Gareth Hunt publicised the launch of the series on domestic videocassette.
 Sales were stronger than expected, prompting Brian Clemens to consider reuniting the two actors in a "spin-off" series.
 Although both were keen to participate and a script was written, plans stalled at an early stage for undisclosed reasons.

 In 1995/6, the series was picked up by the BBC for a repeat run (Joanna Lumley subsequently claimed that this is the only screening for which she received repeat fees).
 At the time, French company Canal Plus held transmission prints for the series, but upon delivery the BBC considered that those for several early episodes were not of "broadcast quality".
 As a result, the final four episodes were actually the first to be screened, whilst better prints of the others were made up.
 Nevertheless, notable variations in picture and audio quality across the series remain, and it awaits genuine remastering from the original 35 mm negatives/interpositives.

 The series began a repeat run on BBC Four on 13 November 2008.
 This was the first time the series had been networked since its screening by the BBC in 1995.
 UK channel ITV4 started broadcasting the first series in January 2013.

-The series was re-run sequentially on ITV4 in September 2014, starting with "The Eagle's Nest".
+The series was rerun sequentially on ITV4 in September 2014, starting with "The Eagle's Nest".
 As with other series such as The Professionals and Batman, episodes were shown in the evening slot and then repeated the morning after.

-In July 2018, UK freeview channel True Entertainment began a re-run of the entire series.
+In July 2018, British freeview channel True Entertainment began a rerun of the entire series.
 Previously they had also shown the original Avengers.
-On 4 January 2021 True Entertainment's replacement channel Sony Channel began a repeat showing of The New Avengers beginning with series 1, episode 1, "The Eagle's Nest" (whilst the rights to show the original Avengers TV series in 2021 are with ITV).
+On 4 January 2021, True Entertainment's replacement channel Sony Channel began a repeat showing of The New Avengers beginning with series 1, episode 1, "The Eagle's Nest" (whilst the rights to show the original Avengers TV series in 2021 are with ITV).

+On 25 May 2021, Narrative Capital's acquisition of Sony's channels saw The Sony Channel rebranded as Great!
+TV in the UK.

+Mid-September into mid-October 2024 saw the weeknight re-broadcast in quick succession of both series of The New Avengers on Great TV although not in actual episode order, instead, somewhat haphazardly but still to completion of both 13 episode seasons with the final episode set for broadcast being Series 2, Episode 11 'The Gladiators' on Monday 14th October 2024, with each episode of each series broadcast at 2100.